KabakiAntony/Politico/README.md

    ```
       flask run or python run.py
    ```

-   But note if you choose to use "flask run" you don't need to have a run.py module but then you have to set the environment variables.
-   If you have the run.py and you choose to use it as the entry point of the app then follow this steps

  NOTE "flask run" defaults to production where the debug mode is off
         and that denies one the chance of seeing the errors that arise but the below settings will help override that
    ```